Last Updated: 1/5/2019 | January 5th, 2019

 See the Lincoln Memorial

-The Lincoln Memorial deserves its own spot on this list as it’s so beautiful, and it has an amazing view of the reflection pool and the Capitol building.
-Honest Abe’s two most famous speeches — the second inaugural address and the Gettysburg Address — are inscribed on the walls around the memorial.
+The Lincoln Memorial deserves its own spot on this list as it’s so beautiful, with an amazing view of the reflection pool and the Capitol building.
+Dedicated in 1922, the stately memorial is reminiscent of ancient Greek temples, with 19-foot-tall, 175-ton statue of Honest Abe as the centerpiece.
+His two most famous speeches — the second inaugural address and the Gettysburg Address — are inscribed on the walls around the memorial.

 2 Lincoln Memorial Circle NW, nps.gov/linc/index.htm.
 Open 24/7.
 Check ahead on the website to see if there is a Ranger Walk (free tour) happening during your visit.